John-Kostick/vzome-sharing/_posts/2022-11-02-Quasi-equilateral-C24-18-02-35.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/11/02/18-02-35-Quasi-equilateral-C24/>)

 {% endcomment %}
+This is a study of Fullerene C24.
+Edges are close to equal in length, rings of 5 vertices are not planar.

 A 3D design created in vZome.
 Use your mouse or touch to interact.